AdobeDocs/ff-services-docs/src/pages/firefly-api/guides/concepts/model-3-overview.md

 ### New APIs

-The following new APIs were introduced in Firefly Image Model 3:
+The following new APIs were introduced:

 - **[Generate Similar Images](../api/generate-similar/):** Pass in a source image to use as a reference for generating similar image results.
 - **[Generate Object Composite](../api/generate-object-composite/):** Upload an image (with or without mask), such as a product photo, and utilize a text prompt to generate a seamlessly composited scene featuring the product.
 Additionally, provide optional parameters to influence the style and content of the background.
 See [this link](https://helpx.adobe.com/firefly/using/whats-new/2024-3.html#object-composites) for more specific details.